 Member’s Responsibilities

-A member will be required to demonstrate knowledge of all items identified in the Course Outline section of this document above and create a React solution for the Project requires above.
+A member will be required to demonstrate knowledge of all items identified in the Course Outline section of this document above and create a React solution for the Project requirements above.
 The intent is that the created solution does not necessarily have to contain or demonstrate all of the elements detailed in the Course Outline section.
 However, at demonstration time, the member must definitively demonstrate detailed knowledge of how to implement each skill.

 Reviewer’s Responsibilities